Natural Resources

 Ecological dynamics

-A high percentage of these areas have been tilled in the past, and have been planted to alfalfa for haying or are in a winter wheat/fallow rotation.
-Also, many of these areas are located in good winter livestock areas and are used as calving/feeding areas.
+A high percentage of these areas have been farmed and planted to alfalfa for haying or commodity crops.
+These sites often occur in areas which provide good wintering grounds for livestock and are used as calving and feeding areas.
+Areas that have not been tilled typically are or have been continuously hayed resulting in a monoculture of western wheatgrass.
 Very few areas exist that have not had severe soil disturbance.
-Many areas that have not been tilled have been continuously hayed resulting in a mono-culture of western wheatgrass.
-Continuous seasonal grazing without adequate recovery periods following each grazing occurrence over several years causes this site to depart from the climax species.
-Species such as blue grama will initially increase.
-Western wheatgrass, green needlegrass, and sideoats grama will decrease in frequency and production.
-Extended periods of non-use and/or lack of fire or heavy, continuous season-long grazing will result in a plant community having high litter levels, which favors an increase in Kentucky bluegrass and/or smooth bromegrass and in time, shrubs and trees such as western snowberry, chokecherry and green ash.
+Grazed areas have often been grazed continuously throughout the growing season which causes this site to eventually transition from the Reference State.
+Continuous seasonal grazing or heavy rotational grazing with inadequate growing season recovery periods will also cause this transition.
+Species such as blue grama will initially increase while western wheatgrass, green needlegrass, and sideoats grama will decrease in frequency and production.
+Extended periods of non-use and lack of fire will result in a plant community having high litter levels, which favors an increase in non-native grasses and over time, shrubs and trees such as western snowberry, chokecherry and green ash.

-Interpretations are primarily based on the Western Wheatgrass/Green Needlegrass/Shrubs/Trees Plant Community.
-It has been determined by study of rangeland relic areas, areas protected from excessive disturbance, and areas under long-term rotational grazing regimes.
-Trends in plant community dynamics ranging from heavily grazed to lightly grazed areas, seasonal use pastures, and historical accounts also have been used.
+Interpretations are primarily based on the Reference Community (1.1) which has been determined by study of rangeland relic areas, areas protected from excessive disturbance, and areas under long-term rotational grazing regimes.
+Trends in plant community dynamics ranging from heavily grazed to lightly grazed areas, seasonal use pastures, and historical accounts have been used as well.
 Plant communities, states, transitional pathways, and thresholds have been determined through similar studies and experience.

 State and transition model